 Items for Revenue and Expense

-Items in NetSuite contain default general ledger accounts and classification information (Department and Class) for sales (revenue) and purchase (expense) transactions.
-Most of the items you need for NFP Financials are used to provide financial information rather than for inventory purposes.
+Items in NetSuite have default general ledger accounts and classification info (Department and Class) for sales and purchase transactions.
+Most items you’ll need for NFP Financials are just for financial info, not for inventory.
 For general information about items in NetSuite, see Using Item Records.

-Non-inventory or service items for sale or resale represent revenue on sales transactions.
-In NetSuite, non-inventory and service are item types with for resale and for sale as subtypes.
+Non-inventory or service items for sale or resale count as revenue on sales transactions.
+In NetSuite, non-inventory and service are item types, and for resale and for sale are subtypes.

-Non-inventory or service items for purchase or resale represent expenses on purchase or payables transactions.
-You need expense items for any expenses with quantities and receipts.
-You can set the general ledger account directly in the transaction for other expenses.
+Non-inventory or service items for purchase or resale count as expenses on purchase or payables transactions.
+You’ll need expense items for any expenses with quantities and receipts.
+For other expenses, you can set the general ledger account right in the transaction.

 Important: